Core JavaScript Package Workflows

 }

-Patch vulnerable transitive dependencies using overrides (npm v8.3+), pnpm.overrides (pnpm v8+), or resolutions (Yarn v1).
-Avoid blanket overrides; they mask architectural misconfigurations and can introduce breaking changes during minor version bumps. pnpm's strict node_modules structure naturally prevents duplicate instantiation by isolating packages unless explicitly hoisted.
-For deterministic graph flattening and hoisting mechanics, see Dependency Resolution Explained.
+Patch vulnerable transitive dependencies using overrides (npm v8.3+), pnpm.overrides (pnpm), or resolutions (Yarn v1).
+Avoid blanket overrides; they mask architectural misconfigurations and can introduce breaking changes during minor version bumps. pnpm's strict, content-addressed node_modules structure naturally prevents duplicate instantiation by isolating packages unless explicitly hoisted, which is why peer-dependency conflicts surface earlier and more loudly there than under npm's flat hoisting.
+When a peer conflict does block an install, the resolution steps are documented in Fixing npm ERESOLVE Peer Dependency Conflicts, and the specific case of a doubled framework is covered in Deduplicating Duplicate React Versions.
+For the full picture of how ranges flatten into an installed tree, see Dependency Resolution Explained.

 Lockfile Integrity and CI/CD Enforcement

 Guarantee reproducible builds by enforcing frozen lockfile installs across all CI pipelines.
-Never run npm install, pnpm install, or yarn install in CI without strict flags.
+Never run npm install, pnpm install, or yarn install in CI without strict flags, because an unguarded install will happily mutate the lockfile to satisfy a floating range, producing builds that differ from what was reviewed.
 Use npm ci --ignore-scripts, pnpm install --frozen-lockfile, or yarn install --immutable to block lockfile mutations and fail fast on drift.
+The --ignore-scripts flag additionally neutralizes arbitrary postinstall code from transitive dependencies, closing a common supply-chain vector.

 jobs: